GAE074/DisposableTheme/readme_disposable_themes.txt

-PHPVMS v7 Themes : Disposable & Disposable SideBar v1.01
+PHPVMS v7 Themes : Disposable & Disposable SideBar v1.02

 Both themes use Bootstrap v4.6, Fontawesome v5+ solid icons and my personal widgets to enhance the look of your phpvms installation.
-Templates are compatible with latest dev build as of date 13.FEB.21 and i will try to keep it updated as the development continues.
+Templates are compatible with latest dev build as of date 19.FEB.21 and i will try to keep it updated as the development continues.

 ** Installation **

 Same folder structure is used with phpvms v7, so if you have a default installation for it, then installing the themes will take only seconds.
 Just extract the zip file at the root folder of your phpvms v7 installation, and select one of the templates from admin section.

 If you want to manually upload the files or have a modified installtion of phpvms please follow the instructions below;

-* Contents of app\widgets should be placed in your phpvms app\Widgets folder
+* Contents of app\Widgets should be placed in your phpvms app\Widgets folder
 * Contents of public\image should be placed in your phpvms public folder.

 If you do not have an image folder directly under your public folder then you may need to create it.